 - education on preeclampsia, as well as self-monitoring for the disease

 - more frequent doctor visits

 - bed rest to conserve fuel and energy for the baby

 - consultation with a high-risk maternal fetal specialist

 You may need to keep a daily record of when the baby moves or kicks.

 If there is concern about premature birth (32 weeks or earlier), the mother may receive steroid injections.
 Steroids dissolve through the placenta and strengthen the baby’s lungs.

 You may need intensive outpatient or inpatient care if preeclampsia or IUGR become severe.

-Placental insufficiency cannot be cured, but it can be managed.
-It is extremely important to receive an early diagnosis and adequate prenatal care.
+Placental insufficiency can’t be cured, but it can be managed.
+It’s extremely important to receive an early diagnosis and adequate prenatal care.
 These can improve the baby’s chances of normal growth and decrease the risks of birth complications.
 According to Mount Sinai Hospital, the best outlook occurs when the condition is caught between 12 and 20 weeks.